- HMS Community Values

 - Glossary for any abbreviations

 - Section I: Introduction (background including a clear statement of the scholarly question and its significance, as well as an up-to-date review of the relevant literature)

 - Section II: Methods

 - Section III: Results (observations, data analysis)

 - Section IV: Discussion, Conclusions, and Suggestions for Future Work

 - Tables and Figures

 In some cases results of the scholarly project will have been published before submission of the final report.
-It will be permissible to include a published manuscript as part of the report, but in those instances we expect the inclusion of separate sections entitled Introduction and Discussion, Conclusions and Suggestions for Future Work, which will serve to put the published work in a larger scholarly context.
+It will be permissible to include a published manuscript as part of the report, but in those instances we expect the inclusion of additional information to clarify the student's role and the role of collaborators in the project.
 In other cases, the purposes of the report will be better served by an alternative format; the format of the report will be the responsibility of the assigned reader.

 Yes, if approved by the Faculty Committee for Scholarship in Medicine.

 The MD degree with Honors in a Special Field is awarded to graduating degree candidates who have performed original and meritorious investigation in a medically-related subject and have demonstrated ability, scholarship, and special knowledge of the field of which the chosen subject is a part.
 An original thesis, describing basic or clinical research, or other scholarly investigation (e.g., in the social sciences, ethics, history of medicine) involving a minimum of four to six consecutive months (usually more in the experimental biological sciences) must be submitted, and will form the basis for an oral exam.
 The MD Honors Thesis must be distinct from any prior or concurrent graduate-level thesis (e.g., MPH, PhD).